What is a T1134 information return relating to controlled and not-controlled foreign affiliates?

 If the total cost of foreign affiliates is less than $100,000 and the foreign affiliates are inactive or dormant, form T1134 does not need to be filed.
-A foreign affiliate is considered to be inactive or dormant when it has gross receipts less than $25,000 and assets with a fair market value less than $1,000,000.
+A foreign affiliate is considered to be inactive or dormant when it has gross receipts of less than $25,000 and assets with a fair market value of less than $1,000,000.

 The T1134 summary form requires the Canadian corporation to provide organizational structure information.
-This includes name of the affiliated corporation, its country of residence and the corporation’s equity percentage in the foreign affiliate.
+This includes the name of the affiliated corporation, its country of residence and the corporation’s equity percentage in the foreign affiliate.

 Angela Hardbattle, Dipl.
 T (Hons), CPA, CA, Manager

 Disclaimer: The information contained in this article is intended solely to provide general guidance on matters of interest for the personal use of the reader, who accepts full responsibility for its use.
 While we have made every attempt to ensure the information contained in this article has been obtained from reliable sources and accurately described herein.
 SW Media Group and Gilmour Group Incorporated is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 Before taking any action that might affect your personal and business finances, you should consult a qualified professional advisor.